Austin Slater Player Props: Giants vs. Cardinals

 - Slater hit .264 with 15 doubles, two triples, seven home runs and 40 walks.

+- He hit a long ball in seven games a year ago (out of 125 opportunities, 5.6%), going deep in 2.2% of his chances at the plate.

-- Slater picked up an RBI in 25 of 125 games last season (20.0%), including seven occasions when he drove in multiple runs (5.6%).
-He had three or more RBIs in two games.
+- Slater picked up an RBI in 25 games last season out of 125 (20.0%), including multiple RBIs in 5.6% of those games (seven times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.